dimitri/pgcopydb/README.md

   7. Then VACUUM ANALYZE is run on each target table as soon as the data and indexes are all created.

-  8. Then pgcopydb gets the list of the sequences on the source database and for each of them runs a separate query on the source to fetch the ``last_value`` and the ``is_called`` metadata the same way that pg_dump does.
+  8. Then pgcopydb gets the list of the sequences on the source database (via a Postgres connection and SQL queries on the Postgres catalogs) and for each of them runs a separate query on the source to fetch the ``last_value`` and the ``is_called`` metadata the same way that pg_dump does.

      For each sequence, pgcopydb then calls ``pg_catalog.setval()`` on the target database with the information obtained on the source database.

-  9. The final stage consists now of running the rest of the `post-data` section script for the whole database, and that's where the foreign key constraints and other elements are created.
+  9. The final stage consists now of running the `pg_restore` command for the `post-data` section script for the whole database, and that's where the foreign key constraints and other elements are created.

      The `post-data` script is filtered out using the `pg_restore --use-list` option so that indexes and primary key constraints already